 Climbing the Ra Bujela ferrata in winter and the chance to admire the World Cup athletes racing from above is certainly a one-of-a-kind experience for mountain lovers!

-Over the coming days, on the occasion of the spectacular Cortina d’Ampezzo Ski World Cup, which will see the best athletes in the world racing on the fabulous Olimpia delle Tofane slope, you can climb the Ra Bujela ferrata with me and enjoy the spectacle from above.
+On the occasion of the spectacular Cortina d’Ampezzo Ski World Cup, which will see the best athletes in the world racing on the fabulous Olimpia delle Tofane slope, you can climb the Ra Bujela ferrata with me and enjoy the spectacle from above.

 The via ferrata climbs the tower called Ra Bujela, just north of the most spectacular and famous section of the slope, Schuss delle Tofane.
 The starting point of the equipped route can be reached easily on the Piè Tofana – Rifugio Duca d’Aosta ski lift.

 The first section is the most challenging, at medium difficulty level.
 Once you get to the first bridge (easily visible from the start), it is much easier and more enjoyable.
-In all there are two walkways, 370 metres of cable and just over 100 metres of altitude gain.
+In all there are two walkways, 370 metres of cable and just over 100 metres of altitude gain. ra bujela ferrata in winter

 In winter estimated completion times are around 2 hours.